 The Black Hammer Times is doing a series of interviews of notable chiefs in the organization to show the real people leading the group.
-Following our interviews with Chief Diva and Chief Ina, today we have an interview with Chief Mouhamadou.
+Following our interviews with Chief Afeni and Chief Ina, today we have an interview with Chief Mouhamadou.
 One of the founding members of the organization, they recently won the election to become the Secretary General, second in command of the entire organization.

 We at The Black Hammer Times sat down with Chief Mouhamadou and got a sense of the energy, and history behind this great leader.